ThomasMuij/matrix-rain/README.md

 - **Configuration File**: You can save your settings to a JSON file (in the config_pynput or config_keyboard folder) and load them later.
 See the on-screen prompts for instructions.

 - **Controls:** You can change almost everything using the controls (even the control's keys).
-To view the controls press "h" while the matrix rain is running.
+To view the controls press "**h**" while the matrix rain is running.
 You can also just edit the json files if you want.

 ## Extra information
 - This is my first project and I learned most of the stuff in it while making it.
 So if you spot any possible issues, bad practices or want me to add a new feautre, feel free to tell me.